-12. Any child that may fall significantly behind i.e. 1 year below Age Related Expectation in their learning, for whatever reason, will be added to the On Alert register.
+12. Any child that may fall significantly behind in their learning for whatever reason will be added to the On Alert register.

 13. The existence of behavioural difficulties within a child is not in itself a reason for the child to be regarded as having SEND and in such cases the school will use its best endeavours to find and rectify the underlying cause of behaviour.